 If you are aged 16 or 17 and living in a supported or semi-independent home, we will provide you with a regular allowance to meet your needs.

 You will have a Child Trust Fund or Junior ISA bank account from when you were in care.
 It is made up of money paid in by the government and sometimes Nottinghamshire County Council and/or your carers over the course of your time in care.
-You can access it when you turn 18.
-You can choose to leave it where it is, take it out or transfer it to another bank account.
-Your social worker or PA will be able to tell you more about your account, including where the savings have come from, and help you to fill in the form when it arrives (this may be before or after you leave care).
+You can either access it when you turn 18, leave it where it is, or take it out or transfer it to another bank account.
+Your social worker or personal adviser will be able to tell you more about your account, including where the savings have come from, and help you to fill in the form when it arrives (this may be before or after you leave care).

 We will support you financially whilst you are at university or in higher education.
-We will contribute £3465 per year towards your fees (you will be expected to use the student loan and maintenance loan to cover the rest).
+We will contribute £3465 per year towards your fees (you’ll need to use the student loan and maintenance loan to cover the rest).
 We will pay for your accommodation all year round and provide you with a grant of £2000.
 We will also help you to apply to any care leaver grants or bursaries that may be available to you at your university.

-We will support you to access the financial support you are entitled to if you are at school or college.
+We will help you receive the financial support you are entitled to if you are at school or college.
 This may depend on your age, type of course and other circumstances.

-We will provide you with the following financial support for your course until you are 21, or over 21, or until the end of your programme of education or training as long as it is in your Pathway Plan
+We will provide you with the following financial support for your course as long as it is in your Pathway Plan

 - Registration and Examination fees